-Before joining the Company, Walsh danced many principal and soloist roles in full-length ballets, including Cranko’s Onegin (Lensky) and Taming of the Shrew (Lucentio); Hynd’s The Merry Widow (Camille); MacMillan’s Manon (Des Grieux) and Song of the Earth (Death); McIntyre’s Peter Pan (Peter); Stevenson’s Coppélia (Franz), The Nutcracker (Prince), and The Sleeping Beauty (Prince Florimund and Blue Bird); Welch’s La Bayadère (Solor), Cinderella (Prince and Ugly Stepsisters), Madame Butterfly (Pinkerton and Goro), and Marie (Axel von Ferson and Charles d’Artoise).
-He has danced featured roles in Ashton’s La Fille mal gardée and Les Patineurs; Balanchine’s “Emeralds” (pas de trois) in Jewels, Symphony in C (1st and 2nd movement demi-soloist couple), and Theme and Variations (principal).
-His repertory also includes Balanchine’s Ballo della Regina; Barton’s Angular Momentum; Bournonville’s Flower Festival in Genzano; Bruce’s Intimate Pages and Rooster; Fonte’s See(k); Forsythe’s The Vertiginous Thrill of Exactitude; Kudelka’s Little Dancer and Passion; Kylian’s Forgotten Land and Soldiers’ Mass; Morris’ Pacific and Sandpaper Ballet; Tharp’s In the Upper Room; Tudor’s The Leaves Are Fading; Walsh’s Camille Claudel and Titus Andronicus; Welch’s Clear, The Core, Divergence, Falling, The Four Seasons, Sons de l’âme: Lang Lang Dance Project, Tapestry, and Tu Tu; and Wheeldon’s Carnival of the Animals, Carousel (A Dance), and Rush.
+Before joining the Company, Walsh danced such full-length ballets as Cranko’s Onegin (Lensky) and Taming of the Shrew (Lucentio); Hynd’s The Merry Widow (Camille); MacMillan’s Manon (Des Grieux) and Song of the Earth (Death); McIntyre’s Peter Pan (Peter); Stevenson’s Coppélia (Franz), The Nutcracker (Prince), and The Sleeping Beauty (Prince Florimund and Blue Bird); Welch’s La Bayadère (Solor), Cinderella (Prince and Ugly Stepsisters), Madame Butterfly (Pinkerton and Goro), and Marie (Axel von Ferson and Charles d’Artoise).
+His repertory includes Ashton’s La Fille mal gardée and Les Patineurs; Balanchine’s Ballo della Regina, “Emeralds” in Jewels, Symphony in C, and Theme and Variations; Barton’s Angular Momentum; Bournonville’s Flower Festival in Genzano; Bruce’s Intimate Pages and Rooster; Fonte’s See(k); Forsythe’s The Vertiginous Thrill of Exactitude; Kudelka’s Little Dancer and Passion; Kylián’s Forgotten Land and Soldiers’ Mass; Morris’ Pacific and Sandpaper Ballet; Tharp’s In the Upper Room; Tudor’s The Leaves Are Fading; Walsh’s Camille Claudel and Titus Andronicus; Welch’s Clear, The Core, Divergence, Falling, The Four Seasons, Sons de l’âme: Lang Lang Dance Project, Tapestry, and Tu Tu; and Wheeldon’s Carnival of the Animals, and Carousel (A Dance).

 Walsh received a Princess Grace Award (Dance Fellowship) in 2009 and was acknowledged by Walnut Hill School of the Arts with Artistic Excellence in Dance awards in 2005 and 2006, and by American Ballet Theatre as a National Bender Scholar in 2004 and 2005.